tranhelen/tranhelen/_posts/2016-09-05-gettingoutofyourownway.md

 As I sat, I watched as hikers trickled into the cabin.
 Some of them nodded towards me as they walked by and some stopped to have a quick chat.
 I was shortly after adopted by a group of seven women, who told me they admired by gumption to hike the trail myself, who then shepherded me to dinner and introduced me to another couple of families.
 I spent the rest of the evening enjoying the company of another group of hikers who had accepted me.
 Completely unfettered by the delusion of self-improvement, I felt more present and relaxed than I had in a very long time.

 The person who *I* identify with was reaffirmed by my trip.
 No one thought I was *too* anything and they're still talking to me now.
 I've let subjective opinions about my personality get in the way of myself and what I'm interested in seeing in my life.
-No one has the right to decide how you should be and they are biased by their own insecurities anyway.
+No one has the right to decide how you should be.

 <hr class="small">